rahul-vegiraju/Ecommerce/README.md

 Might need to install:
 pip install fastapi, pip install --upgrade pip, pip install "fastapi[standard]", pip install psycopg2-binarypip, pip install asyncpg, pip install pydantic-settings, pip install sqlmodel

+Make sure to use the connection string given by console.neon.tech once you make an account.
+You place the connection string inside of the .env file and set it inside of DATABASE_URL = "".